 FLV (Flash Video)

-A file format commonly used for online videos that can be delivered almost instantly over the web.
+An old file format used for online videos that can be delivered almost instantly over the web.
 An FLV provides all the same benefits of an MP4 video, but is typically compressed into a smaller file size.

 A method for transferring larger files over the Internet.